Inside Denmark: Google’s European hyperscale data centres and infrastructure ecosystem

 Renewable energy.
 Driving the green revolution forward, Google is also the largest corporate buyer of renewable energy sources.
 It does so by committing to and signing Power Purchase Agreements (PPAs), key enablers for the renewable energy project developer/investor.
 As of September 2020, Google had signed 24 PPAs for energy production from European wind and solar farms to match the energy consumption of its data centres.
 In addition, in September 2020 Google stated that it will be carbon-free by 2030.

-The study is commissioned by Google.
+The study was commissioned by Google.